(a) For purposes of this section, the terms defined in this subdivision have the meanings given.

-(c) A permissible user identified in paragraph (b), clauses (1), (2), (3), (6), (7), (9), and (10), may directly access the data electronically.
+(d) Only permissible users identified in paragraph (b), clauses (1), (2), (3), (6), (7), (9), and (10), may directly access the data electronically.
 No other permissible users may directly access the data electronically.
 If the data is directly accessed electronically, the permissible user shall implement and maintain a comprehensive information security program that contains administrative, technical, and physical safeguards that are appropriate to the user's size and complexity, and the sensitivity of the personal information obtained.
 The permissible user shall identify reasonably foreseeable internal and external risks to the security, confidentiality, and integrity of personal information that could result in the unauthorized disclosure, misuse, or other compromise of the information and assess the sufficiency of any safeguards in place to control the risks.